-Do ticks and Lyme disease make you wary of going outdoors this summer?
+Do ticks and Lyme disease make you wary of going outdoors?

-Make sure you know how to protect yourself and your loved ones when you head out on adventure this summer:
+Make sure you know how to protect yourself, pets and your loved ones when you head out on an adventure.

 What is Lyme disease?